erramuzpe/blog/source/_posts/2015-06-03-advances-of-the-last-week.markdown

 Last week we dealt with some aspects on how to construct the workflows:

-- Develop fully functional ones where to interate functions. ✓ [Currently, to make transformations with  the data generated during the workflow, you have to specifically save it]
+- Develop fully functional ones where to integrate functions. ✓ [Currently, to make transformations with  the data generated during the workflow, you have to specifically save it]
 {% codeblock lang:py %}
 	np.savetxt(in_file+'_corr.txt', corr_mat)
 {% endcodeblock %}